-Maharashtra holds statewide bandh today to support farmers protest against Lakhimpur Kheri violence
+Maharashtra bandh: Shops reopen partially after protest against Lakhimpur Kheri violence

 Meanwhile, traders union Federation of Retail Traders’ Welfare Association said that they have changed their decision to not support the bandh after requests from the Shiv Sena and other party leaders, reported NDTV.

-“...we have decided to keep shops closed till 4 pm in support of the bandh call by the Maha Vikas Aghadi (a name used for the coalition government)”, said Viren Shah, the chief of the traders body.
+“...we have decided to keep shops closed till 4 pm in support of the bandh call by the Maha Vikas Aghadi (a name used for the coalition government),” said Viren Shah, the chief of the traders body.

-Earlier, the traders association had said it would not support the bandh as businesses were slowly going back to normal functioning after the Covid-19 shutdowns and that the strike would hurt their income.
+Earlier, the traders association had said it would not support the bandh as businesses were slowly going back to normal functioning after the Covid-19 shutdowns, and that the strike would hurt their income.

 “We have suffered huge losses for the past 18 months due to lockdown,” Shah told NDTV.
 “In middle of the festival season when customers have started coming out to shop, let us do our business peacefully.
 We appeal to the government to allow retail businesses to remain open.
 We hope that shopkeepers are not harassed or forced to remain shut.”